tongshengw/mini-opengl-ray-tracer/README.md

-# gravity-sim
+# Mini OpenGL ray tracer

-This is a C++ 3D renderer and gravity simulation built using SDL 2
+This is a C++ OpenGl ray tracer!!